carlosvin/carlosvin.github.io/posts/creating-custom-maven-plugin.rst

     invoker.name = Test build MD

-It will execute ``mvn blog:build``, a goal defined in our custom plugin under example or what is the same, it will execute BuildMojo_ described at section `Write a custom Mojo`_.
+It will execute ``mvn blog:build``, a goal defined in our custom plugin under example or what is the same, it will execute BuildMojo_ described in section "`Write a custom Mojo`_".

 verify.groovy (Assert)
 ######################